 It was planned that Burke and his crew would wait until March, 1861 so they would not have to travel in the hot Australian summer.
 But his impatience made him continue already in December, splitting the expedition again.
 They now headed for the Gulf of Carpentaria while facing daily temperatures of almost 50°C. However, the Aborigines they encountered on the way were friendly and often even helpful.
 The crew was now short on food and started eating their camels and snakes they caught on the way.
 The returned to Copper Creek in April, but the camp had been abandoned by the other team earlier.
 Burke now overruled his by now small team and left for Mount Hopeless in south Australia.
 Unfortunately, the three men, King, Burke and Wills only managed to travel 8km per day.
 Their supplies ran low and they were exhausted wherefore they were not able to leave the creek.
 Burke and Wills passed away during summer of 1861 and with the help of Aborigines, King was the only one able to continue and survive the expedition.
 A total of six rescue exhibitions were sent and the bodies of the two leaders were found a few months after they went missing.

-At yovisto, you may join Shane Carmody, Director, Collections and Access, State Library of Victoria, in conversation with leading historians and researchers Professor Geoffrey Blainey, Robyn Annear and David Phoenix to find out what the rich collection of records and artefacts tells us about the Victorian Exploring Expedition.
+At yovisto academic video search, you may join Shane Carmody, Director, Collections and Access, State Library of Victoria, in conversation with leading historians and researchers Professor Geoffrey Blainey, Robyn Annear and David Phoenix to find out what the rich collection of records and artefacts tells us about the Victorian Exploring Expedition.

 References and Further Reading: